Post Author: Eugene Nagawiecki

 Potential Client: Well, no offense, but I’m going to be spending a lot of money on this package.
 What if something happens to these things soon after I buy them?

 Photographer: Understandable.
-I guarantee these products are of the highest quality and will last you generations, but if you’re really concerned, for a small amount, I can give you a lifetime warranty.
+I guarantee these products are of the highest quality and will last you generations, but if you’re really concerned, I can give you a lifetime warranty for a small amount.
 With this, should anything happen, just come back to me for a re-print – on the house.
 How does that sound?

 Photographer: Sure, I can do personalization for $x per item.